 Produce is selected from what is available that week.
 Additional crop offerings may be u-pick when in season – such as cherry tomatoes, peas, beans and raspberries.
 There is a cutting garden to gather herbs and flowers.
 You see growing crops growing first hand, get a chance to talk to the farmers, and can enjoy the beauty of the farm.

 CSA farm members are invited to come to the farm on other weekdays to pick flowers & herbs in the cutting gardens, have a picnic, walk the farm trail, or show a friend around the farm.

 REDUCED-PRICE SHARES available.
 SNAP/HIP can be used for payment.
 PLEASE GET IN TOUCH: email@example.com or call 413-281-1814

-Each household participating as CSA members is asked to volunteer for a two-hour session at some point during the season.
-Your volunteer time is helpful to the farm and it is also a chance for you to experience additional aspects of the farm.
-Distribution time is a great time to volunteer.
-There is set up, re-stocking, and you’ll get to meet and speak with other farm members.
-Open work sessions will be announced from time to time that you may join in, or you are always welcome to give a call or email to arrange a time to help.
+Each participating household is asked to volunteer for a two-hour session at some point during the season.
+Your volunteer time is helpful to the farm and a chance for you to experience additional aspects of the farm.
+CSA distribution time is a great time to volunteer.
+Help set up, re-stock, meet and speak with farm members.
+Volunteer work sessions are held from time to time that you may join in, or you are always welcome to arrange a time.
 Perhaps you have a special skill or talent that would be helpful to the farm – just let us know!